dukesrg/logue-fx/platform/nutekt-digital/vibrato/README.md

-# Vibrato
+# Vibrator

-This is a vibrato effect with pitch shift for Delay FX and Reverb FX.
+This is a vibrato effect with pitch shift for Modulation FX, Delay FX and Reverb FX.

 ## Parameters
 * Vibrato rate (time / A knob) - 0...30 Hz